 A. Price point of legal techs available are too expensive and redundant in solutions

-It must be known that 80% of the market are dominated by small firms (1 – 5 person) which do not have the luxury of cash flow or capital to sustain any tech which may only provide marginal benefit to them.
+It must be known that 80% of the market are dominated by small firms (1 – 5 person).
+Which dont have cash flow or capital luxury to sustain any tech which may only provide marginal benefit to them.

 B. Insufficient incentive to drive behavioural changes